06.05, Katowice AWS Summit Poland

-How we built a multi-regional first-line of support for one of our customers
+How we built a multi-regional first-line of support for one of our clients

-How we put together a serverless application running AWS Lambda under the baton of AWS Step Function.
+How we put together a serverless application running AWS Lambda under the baton of AWS Step Functions.

 One of these customers, a startup from the medical industry, has gained a global reach and thus, to serve its clients operates in multiple AWS Regions (currently ten with more scheduled to come) spanning many a timezone.